yiwenzcmu/MLIP_Lab7/README.md

 # MLIP Lab7 - Manage and Track Machine Learning Project with MLFlow
-In this lab, you will explore how to manage and track Machine Learning Projects using MLFlow.
-Although MLFlow is helpful to model provenance in team project M3, you should use the personal machine to avoid multiple installations and environmental conflict..</br>
+In this lab, you will explore how to manage and track Machine Learning Projects using [MLFlow](https://mlflow.org/docs/latest/index.html).
+Although MLFlow is helpful to model provenance in team project M3, you should use the personal machine to avoid multiple installations and environmental conflict.</br></br>
-MLFLow is a powerful tool for MLops.
-It provides  </br>
-The testing tool we use is [pytest](https://docs.pytest.org/en/7.1.x/index.html).
-It is a light weight tool that collect test cases automatically.
+MLFLow is a powerful tool enables good practices aligned with MLOps principles.
+MLFlow can track experiment results during development for late comparison.
+It can perform version control on dataset and model and store versioned model objects to make your project reproducible and manageable.</br></br>
 To receive credit for this lab, show your work to the TA during recitation.

 ## Deliverables